 FANTASTIC: Thousand march for climate in Lausanne in the middle of (hot) August holidays, after #SMILEforFuture met with 450 young people to discuss #FridaysforFuture values and strategy. pic.twitter.com/45hoYcmtyO

 — JPascal van Ypersele (@JPvanYpersele) August 9, 2019

 The “united” science

 Since the world has already warmed by 1 degree C. from pre-industrial levels, the most favorable scenarios under the Paris deal mean deciding whether to allow warming to continue by either a half-degree or 1 degree more.
-But the IPCC warned that a long hangs on that decision.
+But the IPCC warned that a lot hangs on that decision.

-The report found a half-degree less warming would cause fewer deaths and illnesses and 0.1 meters less sea rise, and it would halve the number of people who lacked fresh water.
+Its report found a half-degree less warming would cause fewer deaths and illnesses and 0.1 meters less sea rise, and it would halve the number of people who lacked fresh water.
 Substantially fewer heatwaves and droughts would result, it said, and the world’s coral reefs might survive.
 Limiting the global average temperature rise to 1.5 degrees C. also would avert 150 million premature deaths over the 21st century.

-The report also said that the planet is on track to cross the threshold of 1.5 degrees C. above pre-industrial levels by as early as 2030, bringing the risk of catastrophic climate change marked by floods, extreme drought, wildfires and food shortages for hundreds of millions of people.
+The report also said the planet is on track to cross the threshold of 1.5 degrees C. above pre-industrial levels by as early as 2030, bringing the risk of catastrophic climate change marked by floods, extreme drought, wildfires and food shortages for hundreds of millions of people.

-Jean-Pascal van Ypersele, a Belgian climate scientist and former IPCC vice-chair, praised the Lausanne summit after attending it.
+Jean-Pascal van Ypersele, a Belgian climate scientist and former IPCC vice-chair, praised the Lausanne youth summit after attending it.

 “The creativity, commitment, enthusiasm I saw over the past two days among these young people, inspired by Greta Thunberg, give me hope for the future of climate action,” said van Ypersele.